timbrist/timbrist.github.io/cv.md

 July 2020 - August 2021
 :  **C, Software Engineer**: TIANMA MICROELECTRONICS CO., LTD.,(China)

-    I was responsible for Automotive Display/screen products development.
+    I was responsible for automotive display/screen products development.
 My tasks included requirement analysis, architecture design, implementation, and bug fixing.
-The software runs onan ARM Cortex M0/M4 which controls peripheral chips such as the Deserializer of MAX9278 and Touch control of Synaptics TB7800.
+The software runs on an ARM Cortex M0/M4 which controls peripheral chips such as the Deserializer of MAX9278 and Touch control of Synaptics TB7800.
 I was involved in the implementation of a real-time operating system, which included serial communication with an automotive central control system.
 The main functions of the system included Hibernate and Wake-up, Backlight dimming, transmission of touch data, and power management.

 July 2019 - December 2019
 :  **Python, C++, Software Engineer Internship**: Shanghai WenShang Technology CO., LTD(China)